-Watersheds hold of great significance in irrigation, due to which there are several methods of proper watershed management.
-Through watershed management, one can implement plans, projects that sustain and enhance watersheds functions.
-Watershed functions include capturing, storing and recharging groundwater, filtering out water pollutants, and secure release of rainwater to avoid water floods during extreme rainfalls.
+Watersheds hold great significance in irrigation, due to which there are several methods of proper watershed management.
+Through watershed management, one can implement plans, projects that sustain and enhance watershed functions.
+Watershed functions include capturing, storing and recharging groundwater, filtering out water pollutants, and secure release of rainwater to avoid floods during heavy rainfalls.

 Frequently Asked Questions on Watershed Definition

 Watershed is defined as the area of land where all the water drains into a central point, like rivers, lakes or streams.

 What are the types of watersheds?